vikram-sundar/vikram-sundar.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  scrollable: false # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a machine learning scientist broadly interested in applications of machine learning to structural biology and drug discovery.
+I just completed my PhD in Computational and Systems Biology at MIT, working with Professor Kevin Esvelt on machine learning for protein design and funded by the Hertz Fellowship.
+Specifically, I worked on a method named FLIGHTED for denoising high-throughput experimental data for protein fitness modeling and used the methods I developed alongside large quantities of experimental datapoints to engineer alternate specificities of TEV protease.
+I will soon start as a machine learning scientist at Generate:Biomedicines.

+I have previously worked on a wide variety of other projects, including internship projects on diffusion models at Generate:Biomedicines and on permeability modeling with molecular dynamics at Inductive Bio.
+Before my PhD, I spent a year at Google Accelerated Science as an AI resident working on machine learning with DNA-encoded libraries and a year at the University of Cambridge funded by the Churchill Scholarship with Dr. Lucy Colwell working on generalization and attribution analysis of machine learning models for protein/ligand binding.